circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Interpolating Environment Variables to Set Other Environment Variables

-If you need to interpolate other environment variables to set an environment variable, the only place to do this at the moment is in bash.
+If you need to interpolate other environment variables to set an environment variable, the only place to do this at the moment is in Bash.
 CircleCI 2.0 automatically sets a `$BASH_ENV` variable to a random name in `/tmp`, and will source this file for each step.

-As an example, you could add an entry to the `$PATH` as follows:
+### Setting PATH

+For example, this is how you could set PATH within a build:

 ```
     steps: